- Who We Are

-NEW YORK – In celebration of Asian Pacific American Heritage Month, Girl Scouts of the USA (GSUSA) is sponsoring festivities in four U.S. cities: Houston, Texas, on May 5; New York on May 6; Sacramento, Calif. on May 20; and Washington, D.C. on May 12.
+New York, N.Y. – In celebration of Asian Pacific American Heritage Month, Girl Scouts of the USA (GSUSA) is sponsoring festivities in four U.S. cities: Houston, Texas, on May 5; New York on May 6; Sacramento, Calif. on May 20; and Washington, D.C. on May 12.

 "These festivals give us an incredible opportunity to celebrate all the contributions made by our Asian and Pacific Islander communities," said Norma Barquet, Executive Vice President, GSUSA.
 "Recognizing and respecting the value of cultural diversity is an important part of the Girl Scout experience."

 Local Girl Scouts will be in attendance at each festival at designated Girl Scout booths offering educational and promotional materials.